The Top 100 Foods High In Polyphenols

 90. Soy Milk (18 mg per 100g)

-Soy milk is a processed soy product designed to emultate the appearance of regular dairy milk.
+Soy milk is a processed soy product with a similar appearance to dairy milk.

-Similar to other soy-based food products, soy milk contains isoflavonoids (107).
+Similar to other soy-based food products, soy milk is a rich source of isoflavonoids (107).

 Pomelo: Their Juice Contains a Variety of Polyphenols.